-- "0" on the assignment or test

-- Teacher notifies the Dean of Students

-- Progressive discipline may be issued.

-- Any repeated academic dishonesty may result in suspension and/or expulsion (Student will be placed on Behavior Contract).
+- "0" on the assignment or test. - Teacher notifies the Dean of Students. - Progressive discipline may be issued to be determined by the Dean. - Any repeated academic dishonesty may result in suspension and/or expulsion (Student will be placed on Behavior Contract).